 On October 26, 2020, a patent infringement claim was filed against Playtika Holding Corp., Playtika Ltd. and Caesars Interactive Entertainment LLC in U.S. District Court, District of Nevada.
 The plaintiff alleges that the defendants are infringing certain patents related to certain of its games and is seeking monetary damages.
+On November 4, 2020, the claim was served on Playtika Holding Corp. but Playtika Ltd. has not been served in the case to date.
 Due to the early nature of this case, it is not possible to assess whether this case may be material to the Company.
 Playtika Holding Corp. and Playtika Ltd. intend to defend the case vigorously.